AustinMRobinson/100daysblog/src/pages/blog/days-1-4-of-100daysofgatsby.md

 An important thing to note is that I've been playing around with Gatsby for a couple weeks, so much of these first few days will be quite a bit of review for me.
 Despite that being the case, I am definitely not advanced enough to jump into their advanced recommendations like building a theme, plugin, or a more complex app.
 It also seems like the challenges will not be day-to-day, so much of these days will be self-imposed challenges.

 # Challenge #1

 ## Create a Gatsby Blog from Scratch

-> Why share all of your ideas with just Reddit and Twitter?
+> "Why share all of your ideas with just Reddit and Twitter?
 Your best writing needs a home - on your very own blog!
 >
 > This week, let's get a Gatsby blog up-and-running from scratch.
-You'll get practice setting up your local environment, creating new pages from React components, sourcing content from Markdown files, and deploying your site to a host!
+You'll get practice setting up your local environment, creating new pages from React components, sourcing content from Markdown files, and deploying your site to a host!"

 This seemed like a straightforward challenge to me, as I had done this work a couple of times already.
 Once when I set up a blog site following Andrew Mead's [Gatsby Bootcamp](https://www.youtube.com/watch?v=8t0vNu2fCCM&t=15125s), and another time when I rebuilt much of my personal website from scratch.